2020: W – April A to Z… Family Stories

 Monday for health… Tuesday for wealth… Wednesday Best of All… Thursday for losses… Friday for crosses… and Saturday for “no luck at all.”
 We married on a Wednesday, so we’re good!
 How about you?

-I remember hearing from my mother in law, Cecelia (Cambino-Insalaco) how she had borrowed Josie’s (Josephine Signore) wedding dress… Uncle Mikie’s wife.
-Later, I learned that the borrowing hadn’t stopped with her… the dress went on to be loaned to Uncle Mikie’s niece Catherine (Cambino-Donahue) and sisters, Josephine (DeTulio-Viscuso) and Lucy (DeTulio-Romano).
-Five women in this family wore the same wedding dress… you would never find that today!
+I remember hearing from my mother in law, Cecelia (Cambino-Insalaco) how she borrowed Josie’s (Josephine Signore) wedding dress… Uncle Mikie’s wife.
+Later, I learned that the borrowing didn’t stop with her… the dress went on to be loaned to Uncle Mikie’s niece Catherine (Cambino-Donahue) and later to sisters, Josephine (DeTulio-Viscuso) and Lucy (DeTulio-Romano).
+Six women in this family wore the same wedding dress… you would never find that today!
+What I wouldn’t give to also find out of where this beautiful dress was bought… it definetely saw its moneys worth!

 The traveling wedding dress first began with Josephine “Josie” Signore marrying Michael “Mikie” DeTulio… no one ever called him Michael or even Mike… it was always Mikie; he must have been called that from a young boy and it just stuck!
 If that wedding dress could talk… Oh what tales it would tell… where was it bought… how much did it cost… and how did four more brides possibly alter it for their wedding day!